 The conservative nature of the harvest rate strategy (i.e., combination of sliding scale harvest rate and threshold) ensures that a substantial portion of the spawning biomass of herring is left unharvested and increases the likelihood that subsistence harvesters have a reasonable opportunity to harvest quality herring spawn.
-Because the harvest rate strategy becomes more conservative the closer the herring biomass is to the threshold, more protection is given to subsistence harvesters' reasonable opportunity when the herring stock size is smaller.
+Because the harvest rate strategy becomes more conservative the closer the herring biomass is to the threshold, more protection is given to the herring stock and therefore to subsistence harvesters' reasonable opportunity when the herring stock size is smaller.
 The harvest rate strategy was first implemented in Sitka Sound in 1983.
-Specific harvest rate and threshold values were established in 1998 and revised in 2009.
+Specific harvest rate and threshold values were established in 1998 and revised in 2009 (Hebert 2021).
 Sitka Sound's harvest rate strategy has been considered conservative not only because an analysis determined that a fixed 20% harvest rate was sustainable at any stock level that is above a threshold based on 25% of unfished biomass, but also because, as an extra precaution, it reduces the harvest rate on a sliding scale to 12% as the stock nears the threshold.
 The threshold, based on 25% of unfished biomass, was estimated to be 16,759 tons in 1998; however, to address subsistence concerns the board established a threshold of 20,000 tons, which was 30% of unfished biomass.
 Due to additional concerns expressed by subsistence users, the board raised the threshold again in 2012 to 25,000 tons (37% unfished biomass).
 Within this overarching harvest threshold and harvest level framework, the department will make time and area adjustments in the commercial fishery to maximize the quality of the herring, to avoid harvest beyond daily targets, and to prevent exceeding the established GHL.

 If the department determines that either a reasonable opportunity in the subsistence roe fishery will not be achieved through the implementation of existing regulations or that commercial activity will not permit adequate quality and quantity of subsistence roe harvest, then the department will make those adjustments in fishing time and area for the commercial fishery that it believes will provide a reasonable opportunity for the subsistence harvest of quality roe on branch, kelp, or seaweed.
-The department will meet these management directives, in part, by seeking out commercial harvest opportunities that are farthest from the waters closed to the commercial fishery.
+The department will meet these management directives, in part, by seeking out commercial harvest opportunities that are farthest from the waters closed to the commercial fishery that encompass core subsistence fishing areas.
 For example, if multiple commercial harvest opportunities are identified, the department will prioritize commercial harvest opportunities farthest from the commercial closed waters.
-The intent of this strategy is to reduce chances of disturbing herring schools located close to core subsistence harvest areas, to increase chances of herring spawning in those areas, and to increase chances of a higher amount and density of eggs on subsistence substrates such as hemlock branches.
+Additionally, the department will implement discrete area closures in the vicinity of active herring spawn where it is evident there are subsistence roe on branch sets.
+The intent of these strategies is to reduce chances of disturbing herring schools located close to core subsistence harvest areas, to increase chances of herring spawning in those areas, and to increase the likelihood of quality of eggs on subsistence substrates such as hemlock branches.
 As noted above, the department will document its management decisions consistent with Alaska law, regulations, and department policies.